pitt-crc/Slurm-Test-Environment/README.md

 ## Testing Fixtures

 The test environment comes partially configured with various tools, running services, and mock data.
-All images are built using the [Rocky 8](https://hub.docker.com/_/rockylinux) operating system.
+All images are built using the Rocky 9 operating system.

 ### Slurm Configuration